Sathya-github-del/DeepFake-Detection-using-CNN/README.md

 # Deepfake Detection using Convolutional Neural Networks (CNNs)

-## The above files from 0 to 3 covers model training steps.
+## The above files from 0 to 3 covers model training steps with implemented codes for training the model.

 # Portfolio Link: